INTI-CMNB/KiBot/README.md

 If you have two or more different options for a text to match try using `(OPTION1|OPTION2)`.

-A complete Python regular expressions explanation is out the scope of this manual.
+A complete Python regular expressions explanation is out of the scope of this manual.
 For a complete reference consult the [Python manual](https://docs.python.org/3/library/re.html).

 KiCad 6 uses strings to differentiate errors, use them for the `error` field.
 To keep compatibility you can use the `number` or `error_number` options for KiCad 5.